 - Carbon filters

 Let’s look at each one in detail.

 Strainers are steel housings with stainless-steel mesh screens.
-Strainers catch larger particles in the glycol flow line that can easily damage the glycol pump.
-Strainers can be installed both upstream and downstream of the glycol pump, but most commonly the strainer is placed on the low pressure line from the surge tank to the pump.
+They catch larger particles in the glycol flow line that can easily damage the glycol pump.
+Strainers can be installed both upstream and downstream of the glycol pump, but are most commonly placed on the low pressure line from the surge tank to the pump.

-Strainers can restrict the flow of glycol when they become clogged with debris, so operates need to check and clean strainers regularly to avoid starving the pump of glycol.
+When they become clogged with debris, strainers can restrict the flow of glycol, so operators need to check and clean them regularly to avoid starving the pump of glycol.